Put yourself in a position to make money, giving you my 45 years experience, wisdom, and knowledge Tel:1-702-405-7245

-Currently a member of The Chicago Board of Trade (CBOT) and registered with the Commodity Futures Trading Commission (CFTC) as a floor broker and a member of the National Futures Association (NFA).
+Currently a member of The Chicago Board of Trade (CBOT) and registered with the Commodity Futures Trading Commission (CFTC) as a floor broker .
 I started my career in 1973 on The Chicago Mercantile Exchange trading floor working for a major firm.
 Three years later I purchased my first membership and began what would become a thirteen-year commitment to trading soybeans for my own account on the trading floor.
 I began trading options on futures since their inception in Chicago about thirty years ago; doing so, I traded in various pits on the trade floor.

 One of the major lessons that I have learned from all my years of experience is that knowledge is an important condition for the possibility of successful trading.
 Knowledge gives you a better chance to succeed by eliminating obvious mistakes: with it, you will never find yourself shamefully uttering,“If I only took the time to learn”.